mcbride4/anomalyDetection/README.md

 usage:

+to choose default filename:
+python runner.py

+to choose other file:
 python runner.py filename

-or to plot more results:
+and to plot more results:

 python runner.py filename 1